This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will be taken to a room to rest until you are fully awake.
-Caregivers will monitor you closely for any problems.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be allowed to go home.
+Healthcare providers will monitor you closely for any problems.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be allowed to go home.
 If you are staying in the hospital, you will be taken back to your hospital room.

 - An athletic supporter may be used to hold bandages on your scrotum.

 - Ice helps decrease swelling and pain.
-Caregivers will place an ice pack on your scrotum every hour for 15 to 20 minutes.
+Healthcare providers will place an ice pack on your scrotum every hour for 15 to 20 minutes.

 - Pain medicine is given to take away or decrease your pain.
 Do not wait until the pain is severe to ask for your medicine.